gustavsmnt/Classification-Analysis-using-CNN-and-LSTM-on-Wheezing-Sounds/How to run README.txt

 DOWNLOAD THE DATASET OF EXPERIMENT FIRST!!

-Then change import drive address in "Load Dataset" to local address where the dataset is located.
+Then change import drive address in "Load Dataset" to a new address where the dataset is located.